dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 <img src="LinearFunctionElements.png" width="40%" height="30%">

 To obtain the discrete system of equations in (7), the shape functions have to be derived and integrated (shown in (9) and (10)).
 Such calculations can be significantly simplified by completing a coordinate transformation [https://www.iue.tuwien.ac.at/phd/orio/node48.html, http://mofem.eng.gla.ac.uk/mofem/html/integration.html], as shown below, from the problem's domain coordinate system $(x, y, z)$ to the element's reference (local) coordinate system $(\xi, \eta, \zeta)$.
 The coordinate transformation can be achieved with the Jacobian transformation method.
+An example of this process is discussed below and comes from [https://www.iue.tuwien.ac.at/phd/orio/node48.html].

 <img src="TetrahedralFiniteElement.png" width="40%" height="30%">

-For example, as shown in the above image, consider a tetrahedron finite element in a cartesian system shown.
+As shown in the above image, consider a tetrahedron finite element in a cartesian system shown.
 Referring back to (6) in the previous step, the element's linear shape function of node $i$ (where $i = 1,..,4$) has the form [153]

 $$
 \tag{11}